About Our Retreats

 The monastery offers individuals, families, and small groups a unique opportunity to practice with the community when there is no themed retreat taking place and when we are open.
 Seasonal retreats offer participants the opportunity to enjoy the daily schedule of the monastery and the basic practices such as sitting meditation, walking meditation, working meditation, community work days and mindful eating.

 We do not offer single rooms.
 Our guests are roomed by gender.
-We have a few couples rooms and ask $120 per person per night or the highest cost in the category you pick.
+We have a few couples rooms and 2-person Canvas Tents, and ask $120 or $110 per person per night, in other words, the highest rate in the category you pick.

 Seasonal Retreats are not available during, immediately before and after a themed retreat.